INGEOTEC/NLP-Course/topics/06TextCategorization.md

 l_neg = l_neg / l_neg.sum()
 ```

-The prior is estimated with the following code, which is equivalent to the one used on all the examples seen so far.
+The prior is estimated with the following code, equivalent to the one used on all the examples seen so far.

 ```python
 _, priors = np.unique([k for _, k in D], return_counts=True)